mccrorey48/mtaf_private/package/mtaf-inspector/README.rst

 - adb can be found on the current path
 - an Appium server is running on the local machine
 - an Android device or emulator is listed in the output of "adb devices"
-- the current directory is suitable for the mtaf-inspector to create folders

-and write temporary files

 From the command prompt, just run "mtaf-inspector".
-MTAF Inspector will create several subdirectories in the current working directory:
+MTAF Inspector will create a directory for temporary files (default is '~/.MtafInspector')

-- "xml" (for the xml file captured from the device)
-- "csv" (for the csv file generated from the xml)
-- "log" (for general logging)
-- "tmp" (for recorded commands and a history of locators used)
-- "screenshot" (for the screenshot file captured from the device)

-Inspector presents a GUI with these components (from top to bottom):
+MTAF Inspector presents a GUI with these components (from top to bottom):

 - a menu bar with drop-down menus for both Appium and ADB operations
 - buttons and other controls for performing various operations that require Appium